Touch panel not responding

 Step 1

-Clean the glass touch surface thoroughly using isopropyl alcohol on a lint-free cloth, paying close attention to the area around each control zone.
-Oils, grease, and food film create an insulating layer that disrupts capacitive sensing, causing the panel to register no input even when pressed firmly.
-Pro tip: avoid ammonia-based cleaners like Windex, which can leave a residue that worsens the problem.
+Start by cleaning the glass touch surface thoroughly using isopropyl alcohol on a lint-free cloth, focusing on the areas around each control zone.
+Oils, grease, and food film can create an insulating layer that disrupts capacitive sensing, preventing the panel from registering input.
+Avoid ammonia-based cleaners like Windex; they can leave residues that worsen the issue.

 Step 2

 Unplug the range from the wall outlet and leave it de-energized for at least 5 minutes before restoring power.
-The touch controller IC can enter a locked or frozen state after a power surge or electromagnetic interference, and a full power cycle clears its memory and resets the detection thresholds.
-If the panel responds normally after this reset but fails again later, note whether it coincides with other high-draw appliances cycling on, which points to a line voltage issue.
+The touch controller IC may enter a locked state after a power surge or electromagnetic interference, and a full power cycle can reset its memory.
+If the panel responds after this reset but fails again, it could indicate a line voltage issue, especially if it coincides with other high-draw appliances cycling on.

 Step 3

-Remove the backsplash panel by backing out the two Phillips screws at each end, then lift the panel straight up to release it.
-Inside, locate the ribbon cable running from the touchpad assembly to the main control board and check for any visible damage, kinking, or a connector that has partially pulled free from its socket.
-Safety note: confirm the range is unplugged before touching any internal connectors, then firmly reseat the ribbon by pressing both ends of the connector latch down until it clicks.
+To access the internal components, remove the backsplash panel by unscrewing the two Phillips screws at each end, then lift the panel straight up.
+Locate the ribbon cable running from the touchpad assembly to the main control board and check for any visible damage, kinks, or a connector that may have partially pulled free.
+Ensure the range is unplugged before touching any internal connectors, then firmly reseat the ribbon by pressing both ends of the connector latch until it clicks.

 Step 4

-With the backsplash panel still off and the range unplugged, apply electrical contact cleaner sparingly to the membrane contact pads where the touchpad ribbon meets the board interface, and allow it to evaporate fully before reconnecting power.
-This removes oxidation and corrosion that create high resistance at the contact points, which the touch controller reads as an open circuit.
-After reconnecting, press each button 10 times in rapid succession to mechanically work the cleaner into the contacts and verify whether response is restored.
+With the backsplash panel still off and the range unplugged, apply electrical contact cleaner sparingly to the membrane contact pads where the touchpad ribbon connects to the board interface.
+Allow it to evaporate fully before reconnecting power.
+This removes oxidation and corrosion that can create resistance at the contact points, which the touch controller reads as an open circuit.
+After reconnecting, press each button 10 times rapidly to work the cleaner into the contacts and check if the response is restored.

 Step 5

-If individual controls still fail to respond, the touchpad membrane itself has permanently damaged or delaminated conductive traces and must be replaced with part number WB34T10056.
-Carefully peel the old membrane from the glass surface starting at one corner to avoid tearing the ribbon, then route the ribbon on the new membrane through its channel and seat it firmly into the ZIF connector on the control board, ensuring the connector latch is fully closed before reassembly.
-Pro tip: warm the old membrane slightly with a heat gun on its lowest setting to soften the adhesive backing and reduce the risk of leaving residue on the glass.
+If certain controls still fail to respond, it’s likely that the touchpad membrane itself is damaged and needs to be replaced with part number WB34T10056.
+Start peeling the old membrane from one corner to avoid tearing the ribbon, then route the ribbon on the new membrane into its channel and seat it firmly into the ZIF connector on the control board, ensuring the connector latch is fully closed.
+A tip: warm the old membrane slightly with a heat gun on its lowest setting to soften the adhesive and reduce residue on the glass.

 Step 6

 Restore power and systematically test every touch control on the panel, including all induction zone controls and the full oven control set.
-Each valid touch should produce a short, distinct beep and immediately trigger the corresponding function indicator on the display — a missing beep with no display response confirms the control board is not registering input, pointing to a board-level fault rather than the membrane.
-If one zone responds but adjacent zones do not, re-inspect the ribbon seating, as partial connector engagement is the most common cause of zone-specific failure.
+Each valid touch should produce a short beep and trigger the corresponding function indicator on the display.
+A missing beep without display response indicates that the control board isn’t registering input, pointing to a fault at the board level.
+If one zone works while adjacent zones do not, re-inspect the ribbon seating, as a partial connector engagement is a common cause of zone-specific failure.

 Where to Buy Replacement Parts